Join top executives in San Francisco on July 11-12, to hear how leaders are integrating and optimizing AI investments for success. Learn More

 With the right team and support, this is easily a $10 billion-plus opportunity.
 There are few obligations more important than protecting our physical infrastructure.
 That’s why there is a pressing need for new solutions that are deeply focused on hardening critical assets against cyberattacks.

-Adit Singh is a partner of Cota Capital.
+Adit Singh is a partner at Cota Capital.

 Welcome to the VentureBeat community!